 It may be addictive and fun, but Pinterest is also becoming a powerful marketing tool for small businesses.
 In fact, thousands of businesses are using Pinterest to make an impact on the Web, funnel traffic to their websites and blogs, find new customers, and increase sales…all with a solid plan and a few eye-catching images.

-I recently asked Small Business Bonfire members how they are using Pinterest in their businesses, and received some great insight.
+I asked Small Business Bonfire members how they are using Pinterest in their businesses, and received some great insight.
 So much in fact, that this is the first of two posts based on the feedback I received combined with research I have been doing myself.

 To get your creative juices flowing and help you explore how you can begin to integrate Pinterest into your marketing plan, here are 10 types of boards you can create for your business.
 Many of the examples below are boards created by members of the Bonfire, so make sure you click through and give them some Pinterest love!